4,000 Calorie Meal Plan Template for Coaches (Athletes + Hard Gainers Only)

 4,000 kcal per day is specialist territory.
 For high-level athletes, extreme hard gainers (tall frames, naturally lean, high NEAT), and aggressive bulk phases after a long cut, this number is the fuel that finally lets the body respond.
 For every other client, it's 700 to 1,500 kcal too many, and the excess deposits as fat faster than muscle.

 The plan below is a real example generated by Promealplan in under 5 minutes, pulled directly from a dietitian-validated recipe database.
-Weekly average: 4,000 kcal · 231g protein · 409g carbs · 163g fat per day.
-Portions stay realistic (no 1,500-kcal bowls impossible to finish), spread across 5 feedings.
+35 unique meals across 7 days, no repetition.
+Daily averages 4,190 kcal (range 4,187 to 4,197) · 242g protein · 402g carbs · 183g fat per day.
+Portions stay realistic, spread across 5 feedings.
 This example uses metric units (grams); Promealplan handles imperial and metric automatically per coach and per client.

 Who This 4,000 Calorie Plan Is For